 My parents also inspire me.
 They have clocked quite a few hours in the air and have been to several continents between the two of them, which is probably why I have such a passion for traveling.
 They are lovers of learning and enjoy the challenge of going somewhere new.
-The best part is their encouragement and understanding of my desires to keep exploring our great world.
+The best part is their encouragement and understanding of my desire to keep exploring our great world.

-I hope to learn… How to be a better caretaker of our earth.
+I hope to learn how to be a better caretaker of our earth.
 What it means to be empathetic.
 Where to find the best tacos.
 Where my family’s roots began.
 How to speak more than English.
 How to listen and actually hear.
-That I am important, yet not so important I lose sight of others.
+That I am important, yet not so important, I lose sight of others.
 Where to find the most beautiful beaches.
 How to cook authentic dishes from different cultures.

-I hope to gain… A deeper understanding of the human race.
+I hope to gain a deeper understanding of the human race.
 And more connections so that traveling around the world feels like driving around our neighborhood.

 With ONLY Alan, it would be the Maldives.
-Every photograph on the internet, every travel bloggers’ account of their visit, every article I have ever read makes me long for at least two weeks of pure relaxation and indulgence in those crystal waters.
+Every photograph on the internet, every travel blogger’s account of their visit, and every article I have ever read makes me long for at least two weeks of pure relaxation and indulgence in those crystal waters.
 I am a beach girl at the core, so the Maldives are kind of my place.
 Alan loves water sports – scuba diving, surfing, snorkeling, and the idea of kitesurfing – so I don’t think he would be too disappointed!

 With the kids in tow, a three-month journey through Europe to find the secrets to our ancestral beginnings.
-We would mostly stay in Germany, Great Britain, Poland, and the likes, but I am positive we would discover some surprises along the way that may lead to other countries as well.
+We would mostly stay in Germany, Great Britain, Poland, and the like, but I am positive we would discover some surprises along the way that may lead to other countries as well.

 Megan describes herself as a dreamer and hopeless romantic.
 She jumps into life with everything she has.
 As a new travel blogger, she hopes to extend her tribe to all the corners of the world.
-She is an inspirational woman and I’m proud to be part of her tribe.
+She is an inspirational woman, and I’m proud to be part of her tribe.

 We would love to connect with you too!
 What do you love about travel?
 Do you have a travel tribe?